ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 dark hours of night and conflict was lightened
 by the sight of that star-spangled banner
 still waving in the free air, the sight of which
-Key immortalized in words that wil
+Key immortalized in words that will
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_new-outlook_1897-11-13_57_11%2Fsim_new-outlook_1897-11-13_57_11_jp2.zip%2Fsim_new-outlook_1897-11-13_57_11_jp2%2Fsim_new-outlook_1897-11-13_57_11_0051.jp2/pct:7.738095,70.895954,37.117347,18.699422/600,/0/default.jpg"/>
 </td>